mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 auto alpha = std::complex{0.0, 1.0};
 hermitian_matrix_vector_product(scaled(alpha, A), upper_triangle, x, y);
 ```
-Note that the behavior of this is still well defined, at least after applying the fix proposed in LWG4136 for diagonal elements with nonzero imaginary part.
+Note that the behavior of this is still otherwise well defined, at least after applying the fix proposed in LWG4136 for diagonal elements with nonzero imaginary part.
 It does not violate a precondition.
 Therefore, the Standard has no way to tell the user that they did something wrong.

 #### Status quo permits scaling via the input vector